• Skip to primary navigation

 About this course

-The course adopts an ‘inside out’ approach to learning Acceptance and Commitment Therapy (ACT) to enable the Speech and Language Therapist (SLT) to fully embody the approach.
-The course builds on this embodied learning to enable the practitioner to incorporate ACT into their intervention with adults who stammer (AWS).
+The course adopts an ‘inside out’ approach to learning Acceptance and Commitment Therapy (ACT), enabling Speech and Language Therapists (SLTs) to fully embody the approach.
+The course builds on this embodied learning to equip practitioners to incorporate ACT into their interventions with adults with communication differences.

 There are three modules:

 • Module 1: A self-study module (half-day equivalent) accessed online, presenting the fundamental principles of ACT.
-Delegates are enrolled to this content 4 weeks prior to the first virtual-live session.
+Delegates are enrolled on this content 4 weeks before the first virtual-live session.

 • Modules 2 & 3: Two virtual-live ½ day sessions delivered on Zoom.
-These modules focus on the application of ACT with adults who stammer (AWS).
+These modules focus on the application of ACT with adults with communication differences.

-You work with adults who stammer and are keen to learn how to blend ACT with speech and language therapy to equip the adult with the knowledge, awareness and skills to lead a vital and meaningful life, no matter what challenges they face.
+You work with adults with communication differences and are keen to learn how to blend ACT with speech and language therapy to equip them with the knowledge, awareness, and skills to lead a vital and meaningful life, no matter what challenges they face.

 Back to top